Holiday weight loss tips and strategies can make the difference between staying on track or having to start all over again after the holidays.

 Dum dum dummmm.
 You just fell into an old story.
 It’s only one day.

-Except you don’t like the ending of your story.
-You wanted to make different choices today.
+Except you don’t like the ending of this tired old story.
+You want a new beginning.

 There is no freedom when you are in bondage to old habits.